kandyfoma/goshopper/docs/auth/GOOGLE_APPLE_SIGNIN_SETUP.md

 # Google and Apple Sign-In Setup Guide

-This guide will help you configure Google and Apple Sign-In for the GoShopperAI app.
+This guide will help you configure Google and Apple Sign-In for the GoShopper app.

 ## Prerequisites